 According to Gartner, the average corporate strategist spends 26% of their team’s time and around $200,000 of the annual budget investigating emerging trends.
-With the increased demand for corporate strategy expertise (up 559% YoY on Graphite), we wanted to know the trends shaping the future of this core functional skill.
+With the increased spending on corporate strategy expertise (up 51% YoY on Graphite), we wanted to know the trends shaping the future of this core functional skill.

-To get to the bottom of this question, we engaged our network of experts that are on the ground floor of developing and executing corporate strategies for their clients on Graphite.
+To get to the bottom of this question, we engaged our network of experts on the ground floor in developing and executing corporate strategies for their clients on Graphite.
 Here are the five trends we unearthed.

-Given the uncertainty of new and upcoming coronavirus variants and their potential impact on business performance, businesses are increasingly relying on data and market research to gain a competitive advantage.
+Given the uncertainty of new and upcoming coronavirus variants, the economy, and geopolitical tensions, businesses are increasingly relying on data and market research to gain a competitive advantage.

 Likewise, the use of consumer data to inform go-to-market strategies enables companies to better position themselves when entering a new market or launching a new product or service.
-As digitization and M&A transactions continue, a greater emphasis will be placed on market research and data to make sure that these initiatives are successful.
+As digitization and the need to gain new capabilities increase, more emphasis will be placed on market research and data to ensure these initiatives succeed.

-By building a bench of independent workers, companies can build an agile operating model where talent can be deployed at a moment's notice to the highest priority work — ensuring strategic work gets done on time.
+Beyond filling an immediate need, businesses can upskill their workforce with the help of independent talent.
+Likewise, they can layer this hiring model on top of their existing talent strategy to build an agile operating model where talent can be deployed quickly to the highest priority work — ensuring strategic work gets done on time.